gopher-fleece/gleece-vscode-extension/README.md

-# gleece-vscode-extention
+## Gleece Extension

-The VSCode extention for Gleece development
+The VSCode extension for Gleece development